Fitbit Battery Replacement Cost UK 2026

 What a sealed-battery replacement involves

-A Fitbit is bonded shut for water resistance, so the battery is not accessible from the outside.
-Replacing it means controlled heating to soften the case adhesive, carefully opening the bonded body — typically separating the display assembly or rear — without cracking anything, disconnecting and lifting the glued lithium cell safely (without puncturing it, which is a fire risk), fitting a matched-capacity replacement cell, re-applying the adhesive and a fresh gasket, and re-sealing the case so it keeps its original water-resistance rating.
-The battery reporting is then checked so the percentage read-out stays accurate.
-That is a careful workshop job — the kind most high-street shops decline for lack of parts and bench skill — and it is why a cheap "battery swap" offered without a re-seal is a false economy that trades a tired cell for a watch that no longer survives a shower.
+A Fitbit is bonded shut for water resistance, so the cell cannot be reached from the outside — there is no door, no clip, no slide-out tray.
+Replacing it means warming the case adhesive until it releases, parting the bonded body — usually the display tile or the rear — without cracking the thin chassis, then unclipping and lifting the glued lithium cell whole, because a punctured wearable cell is a genuine fire risk and is never prised.
+A matched-capacity cell goes in, fresh adhesive and a new gasket go down, and the body is closed back to its original water-resistance rating.
+The battery reporting is re-checked afterwards so the percentage read-out tracks the new cell honestly rather than the old one's worn curve.
+It is fiddly, parts-hungry bench work — the kind most high-street counters wave off — which is exactly why a cut-price "battery swap" with no re-seal is a false economy: you trade a tired cell for a tracker that no longer survives a shower.

 A note on expectations.
 A replacement cell restores the run-time the device had when it was new — it does not exceed it, and it does not change the chemistry.
 If your Fitbit originally lasted five days, a good replacement will get you back to roughly that, not to ten.
 And because every lithium cell fades with charge cycles, the second cell will one day fade too — typically on the same 18–24 month pattern — at which point the same job applies again.
 What you are buying is a second full service life for the tracker you already own and have already set up, for a fraction of a new device, with your steps, sleep and health data intact because we return your own tracker rather than a replacement unit.
 The few habits that extend cell life — avoiding heat, not letting it sit fully flat for days, charging from a standard port rather than a fast-charger — apply to the new cell just as they did to the original.